 The mindset that condoms are just added barriers are a thing of the past!
-There are many ways to make sex more pleasurable even while using condoms, and that includes using lube and pre-lubricated condoms!
+There are many ways to make sex more pleasurable even while using contraceptives, and that includes using a condom with lubricant!

 Having sex needs a lot of lubrication for it to be enjoyable.
 If your partner isn’t lubed enough, it can be a very painful experience.
 Some condom manufacturers have resolved to lube their condoms inside the package.
 This can help partners that aren’t as lubricated, saving them time and pain.

 Without proper lubrication, condoms can break.
 Yikes!
 By reducing friction, lubricants add pleasurable sensations to sex.
 Reduced friction minimizes the likelihood of a condom breaking, and it also helps prevent irritation, chafing, or breakage of the skin.

 If your condom doesn’t come pre-lubed, it is best to buy a lubricating liquid to help you.
 Just be wary of choosing your lube as some materials, such as latex, degrades when exposed to an oil-based lubricant.
 To be safe, choose water-based lubricants as it goes well with all types of condoms.